 - Suggest affiliation with a federal or state agency or organization

-- Use the term “Olympic” or any terms that are trademarks of the Olympic organization
+- Use the term “Olympic” or any terms that are trademarks of the International Olympic Committee

-- Imply a purpose that it would be illegal for your business to carry out
+- Imply a purpose that would be illegal for your business to carry out

 Trademarks and Service Marks

-You must be careful that your Oklahoma LLC name does not infringe on the trademark or service mark of another business.
-The easiest way to make sure your proposed business name does not infringe is to carry out a trademark search through Incfile.
-If it doesn’t infringe, you can even register it as a trademark yourself.
+You must ensure your Oklahoma LLC name doesn’t infringe on the trademark or service mark of another business.
+The fastest way to make sure your proposed business name doesn’t violate another company's intellectual property is to complete a trademark search through Incfile.
+If no one else is using it, you can even register it as a trademark yourself.

 You may do business under a different name from that of your LLC.
 In some states, this is called a DBA (doing business as), fictitious name or assumed name.
 In Oklahoma, it’s known as a trade name.
 You may elect to use an Oklahoma trade name for a variety of reasons.

 For example, your LLC might be called Oklahoma Renewable Energy Holding Company LLC, and under that company, you own Sooner Solar Energy.
 You could file for a trade name just for that brand.
 In Oklahoma, you can do that by filing a Trade Name Report form, or you can have Incfile do it on your behalf through our Trade Name service.

 Note: A trade name is not the same as a trademark.